B1ack2un/AstronetTESS/README.md

 recorded TCEs in the desired sector, go [here](https://archive.stsci.edu/tess/bulk_downloads.html) and click on the TCE Bulk Downloads link.
 From there, pick the desired sector and download the .csv file by clicking on the link next to the sector number.

-Next, the TIC IDs of the TCEs must be copied and pasted into a separate .txt file.
-This .txt file will be named sector-x-yyy.txt where x identifies the sector number of the TCE file.
+Next, the TIC IDs of the TCEs must be copied and pasted into a separate file using Notepad.
+This file will be named sector-x-yyy.txt where x identifies the sector number of the
+TCE file.

 After saving the .txt file, the executable file must be created by navigating to the astronet/data folder and adjusting the BUILD file.
 This BUILD file is directly responsible for the creation of the executable files which will be run in WSL.
-For more information on how the BUILD files work check [here](https://docs.bazel.build/versions/main/build-ref.html).
 Add the following lines to the BUILD file:

 ```